Japanese cruiser Mogami (1934): Respite in Japan

 From August through November, Mogami made numerous sorties from its base at Truk in search of the American fleet and in response to American probing attacks into the Marshall Islands.
-From 3 November, Cruiser Divisions 4, 7 and 8 were assigned to the Solomon Islands front, to attack American forces off Bougainville.
-While at anchor at Rabaul on 5 November, Mogami was attacked by a SBD Dauntless dive-bomber from the aircraft carrier and hit by a 500 lb bomb.
+From 3 November, Cruiser Divisions 4, 7, and 8 were assigned to the Solomon Islands front to attack American forces off Bougainville.
+While at anchor at Rabaul on 5 November, Mogami was attacked by an SBD Dauntless dive bomber from the aircraft carrier and hit by a 500 lb bomb.
 She was set on fire and 19 crewmen were killed.